sametweb/use-wp/README.md

 # useWp

-To remove the read more link in `excerptJSX`, add this to the end of your `functions.php` file in your theme files:
+To remove the read more link in `excerpt`, add this to the end of your `functions.php` file in your theme files:

 ```php
 function new_excerpt_more($more) {